francoisjacquet/rosariosis/INSTALL.md

 Version 2.9-beta1
 -----------------

-NOTE: Before Installing RosarioSIS, you must read and agree to the included license.
+NOTE: Before Installing RosarioSIS, you must read and agree to the included [license](LICENSE).

 RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and PostgreSQL database server.

-For RosarioSIS to work you must first have your web server working, PHP working, PostgreSQL working.
+For RosarioSIS to work you must first have your web server working, PostgreSQL working, PHP working (including the `pgsql`, `gettext` & `mbstring` extensions).
 Setting these up varies a lot with platform, operating system, and distribution so it is well beyond to scope of this brief install document.

 RosarioSIS was tested on: